Orlando, Florida, June 26, 2010 (ots/PRNewswire) - Bristol-Myers Squibb

 blood sugar (glycemic) control in adults for the treatment of type 2

 diabetes mellitus.
-ONGLYZA once daily can be used in combination with
+ONGLYZA once daily used in combination with

 commonly prescribed oral anti-diabetic medications - metformin,

-or rosiglitazone), - or as a monotherapy to significantly reduce
+(pioglitazone or rosiglitazone) - or as a monotherapy statistically

-HbA1c levels.
-ONGLYZA (saxagliptin) should not be used for the
+significantly reduced HbA1c levels.
+ONGLYZA should not be used for

 ketoacidosis (high levels of certain acids, known as ketones, in the

 blood or urine).
 ONGLYZA (saxagliptin) has not been studied in